Background and General Principles

-In addition to these guidelines, CCN develops and publishes all content in accordance Australian Press Council guidelines.
+In addition to these guidelines, CCN develops and publishes all content in accordance with the Australian Press Council guidelines.

 Relevance and readability

 To qualify for publication, articles must have specific relevance to the postcode areas covered by each newspaper, that is, they must be about activities or events that have happened, or which are happening in (or involve people from) those areas.

 The newspapers are not national in nature, so national (or global) issues will generally not be canvassed, except as they affect one of the areas covered by one of the papers.